thegetty/quire-docs/content/community/forum.md

 ## Join the Discussion

-At Quire, we consider our community to be the valuable resource we have.
-Here you will find community-based support as you navigate Quire and help us improve it as a vital digital publishing tool.
-We encourage you to join our forum and participate in the conversation.
-We invite you to ask and answer questions, share ideas, raise issues, and collaborate and assist your fellow community members.
+In our forum, you will find community-based support as you navigate Quire and help us continue to develop and improve it as a vital digital publishing tool.
+We encourage you to join and participate in the conversation: ask and answer questions, share ideas, raise issues, collaborate, and assist your fellow community members.

 <div class="action-button">